juhgiyo/EpPathFinding.cs/README.md

 #### Partial Grid With Pool ####

-As mentioned above, if you want to search only partial of the grid for performance reason, you can use `PartialGridWPool`
+As mentioned above, if you want to search only partial of the grid for performance reason, you can use `PartialGridWPool`.
+Just give the `GridRect` which shows the portion of the grid you want to search within.

 ```c#